shalinshah1993/DNACloud/README.txt

  scripts - Contains scripts to convert software to .exe and .app file.

  help - Contains PDF files for CREDITS and USER MANUAL.
-You may refer the last document to undertand the software.
+You may refer the last document to understand the software.

  icons - Contains all the icons used in the software.